Convolutional Neural Networks for Beginners

 CNNs use parameter sharing.
 All neurons in a particular feature map share weights which makes the whole system less computationally intense.

-How does a CNN work?
+How does a Convolutional Neural Network (CNN) work?

 A convolutional neural network, or ConvNet, is just a neural network that uses convolution.
 To understand the principle, we are going to work with a 2-dimensional convolution first.